global-input/global-input-react/README.md

 ## Usage

-You just need to pass the configuration to the ```useGlobalInputApp```, so that the [Global Input App](https://globalinput.co.uk/) knows what user interface element it needs to display to the user.
-The content of the user input will be passed over to the mobile to the application via a secure communication powered by end-to-end encryption.
+You just need to pass a configuration to the ```useGlobalInputApp``` function, specifying the user interface elements that the [Global Input App](https://globalinput.co.uk/) should display to the user.
+The mobile application transfers the result of the user interactions with those elements via a secure communication powered by end-to-end encryption.

-For example, following will display a Sign In form on the connected mobile device:
+For example, following will display a Sign In form on the connected mobile device, and the application will receive the events as the user interacts with it:

 ```JavaScript